BYRans/ClusterConfig/README.md

 RestAPIClient
 =============

+This tool call Restful API of Cloudera Manager, use to configure the cluster parameters for each service.
+Improving the efficiency of the new cluster configuration parameters.

+Attention：

 1.To edit "config.properties" first, and then execute the "RestClient.java"

 2.The "cloudera manager" of "config.properties" is the parameters of the cluster